-The Table of Specifications (PDF, 38KB) shows teachers and students how the Science 10 curriculum will be tested on provincial examinations.
-The Table of Specifications provides percentage weightings for each of the curriculum organizers and the relative weighting of each cognitive level.
+- The Table of Specifications and Description of the Examination (PDF, 49KB) shows teachers and students how the Foundations of Mathematics and Pre-Calculus 10 curriculum will be tested on the provincial examinations.
+The Table of Specifications provides percentage weightings for each of the curriculum organizers and the relative weighting of each cognitive process.

-It is expected that there will be a difference between school marks and provincial examination marks for individual students.
-Some students perform better on classroom tests and others on provincial examinations.
-School assessment measures performance on all curricular outcomes, whereas provincial examinations may only evaluate performance on a sample of these outcomes.
+There may be a difference between school marks and provincial examination marks for individual students.
+Some students perform better on classroom assessments and others on provincial examinations.
+Also, school assessments measure performance on all curricular outcomes and mathematical processes, whereas provincial examinations evaluate performance on all the outcomes but only on a sample of mathematical processes.

-Cognitive Levels provide a description of what each cognitive level means.
+- Cognitive Processes (PDF, 67KB), provides a description of what each cognitive process means.

-- Sample and Released Examinations show the format of an examination and the balance of questions across the curriculum organizers.
+- Sample Examinations show the format of an examination and the balance of questions across the curriculum organizers.